grnet/synnefo/snf-docs/cyclades-upgrade.rst

 ----------------

 REPOSITORY
-    * Split Synnefo Ganeti tools to snf-ganeti-tools, with Debian packaging
+    * Split Synnefo Ganeti tools to snf-cyclades-gtools, with Debian packaging

 REMOVED APPS
     * The ganeti/ app has been removed from the Django project completely.
       Any explicit references to it in Django settings must be removed.

 DJANGO SETTINGS
-    * snf-ganeti-tools is configured independently from Django, need to add proper /etc/synnefo/settings.conf
+    * snf-cyclades-gtools is configured independently from Django, need to add proper /etc/synnefo/settings.conf
     * Removed 15-queues.conf: fix_amqp_settings (no need to call it anywhere)
-    * Removed settings.d/98-ganeti-* due to split of snf-ganeti-tools
+    * Removed settings.d/98-ganeti-* due to split of snf-cyclades-gtools
     * ~okeanos intro: OKEANOS_VIDEO_URL: Changed from string to dict
     * ~okeanos intro: OKEANOS_VIDEO_POSTER_IMAGE_URL: New setting
     * ~okeanos intro: OKEANOS_VIDEO_FLOWPLAYER_URL: New setting